tylernelsonschuppert/tylernelsonschuppert.github.io/README.md

 > __Choose a minimum of 3 of the below features and incorporate into your site.__

-The 3 features I have chosen as well as an explanation for the implementation of each feature are as follows:

 > * A navigation menu that collapses into a “hamburger” expandable menu on mobile devices and is fully displayed on a desktop-size screen

 The website features a nav menu that is fully displayed on desktop-sized screens.
 On mobile devices, the full nav menu becomes hidden by default and replaced by a hamburger icon which can be clicked to expand/contract a menu containing the nav elements.